Madeleine George

 Madeleine George is an American playwright and author.
 Her play The (curious case of the) Watson Intelligence was a finalist for the Pulitzer Prize for Drama in 2014 and she won the 2016 Whiting Award for Drama.

+George works as a writer and executive story editor on the Hulu comedy series Only Murders in the Building.

 Early life

-George grew up in Amherst, MA, and attended Amherst Regional High School.
-She began writing plays as a student, and participated in the Young Playwrights Festival at Playwrights Horizons and The Public Theatre when she was still a teenager.
-The New York Times critic Ben Brantley reviewed her play Sweetbitter Baby, written when George was 17, describing it as "a portrait of a romance going sour in the course of a night...it...leaves its affecting residue of a sense of unbridgeable isolation."
+George grew up in Amherst, Massachusetts, and attended Amherst Regional High School.
+She began writing plays as a student, and participated in the Young Playwrights Festival at Playwrights Horizons and The Public Theatre when she was a teenager.
+The New York Times critic Ben Brantley called her play Sweetbitter Baby, written when George was 17, "a portrait of a romance going sour in the course of a night...it...leaves its affecting residue of a sense of unbridgeable isolation."

 George holds a B.A., Phi Beta Kappa, summa cum laude, from Cornell University, from which she graduated in 1996, and an M.F.A. from NYU's Tisch School of the Arts.